FULTIUM-D3 20 000 IU CAPSULES

 information on the safety of this medicine.

 Keep out of the sight and reach of children.

-Do not store above 30°C. Store blister foil in the
+Store below 25°C. Store blister foil in the original

 Do not use Fultium-D3 after the expiry date which is